cdelorme/serial/readme.md

 - use `*bytes.Buffer` and add `NewReadStream([]byte)` & `NewWriteStream([]byte)` for simple creation
 - use `init()` in `benchmark_test.go` to print sizes instead of a test function
 - modifying benchmarks to accurately reflect implementation
+- add boolean processing and a second efficient `encoding/gob` benchmark that conflicts with UDP implementation

 _The end result is a fully tested and very usable serialization library that takes up a fraction of the space consumed by `encoding/gob`, and fits very nicely into a UDP messaging model, but requires a bit more code to implement._